 Although the best way to learn Spanish is with a tutor, there are certain things you can do at home to reinforce what your child is learning during Spanish lessons.
 It’s important for your child to put in a bit of practice every day, so practicing alongside your child is a great way to reinforce positive study habits.

-19 Basic Spanish Words for Kids
+19 Spanish Words for Beginners

 Por favor/Gracias (Please/Thank you)